How Elasticsearch Helps to Build Advanced Search Engines on E-commerce Sites

 - providing useful clues or probing questions

 - Modern search interfaces.
-The last but not least is the search design.
+Last but not least is the search design.
 Among the obvious can be mentioned:

 - The search line should be placed on each site page.
 Typically, users expect to see it at the top of the screen.